 Faculty Addressing Real-World Problems

 Department faculty have a wide range of research and teaching interests, and the department is nationally and internationally recognized for scholarship with a focus on problem-driven research that confronts both traditional and emerging challenges in the U.S. and throughout the world.
 Faculty members routinely lend their expertise to a broad range of local, state, national and international government agencies and nongovernmental groups.
 This involvement on the ‘practitioner-side’ of policy serves to enrich both faculty research and teaching.

 Hands-On Teaching and Learning

 Our award-winning faculty place great emphasis upon providing exceptional undergraduate and graduate programming, with a unique emphasis on research collaboration at the graduate level.
 These hands-on teaching strategies reflect the problem-driven approach to research and instruction emphasized by our faculty and their ability to bring real-world perspective to students in the classroom.

 When it comes to understanding the global aspects of criminal justice, a hands-on approach to teaching means studying abroad.
 Each year, the Department of Criminal Justice and Criminology offers a short-term, spring break, faculty-led study abroad program with a specific focus on criminal justice.
-Destinations vary, and small groups of students have thus far visited criminal justice agencies in London, and soon in Amsterdam and The Hague.
+Destinations vary, and small groups of students have thus far visited criminal justice agencies in London, and in Amsterdam and The Hague.
 This unique experience takes place within a semester-long course fulfilling a wide range of possible requirements.
-For more information, inquire with Sisouvanh Keopanapay or Melanie-Angela Neuilly.
+For more information, inquire with Sisouvanh Keopanapay.